 The Millbank Project is a multi-stage transformation of Tate Britain.
 It embodies Tate’s commitment to providing a cultural experience appropriate to a world class museum.

 Tate has embarked upon a multi-stage transformation of Tate Britain, to be delivered in a series of phases over the next twenty years.
 This follows the acclaimed Tate Centenary Development in the 1990s, which created the Manton Entrance and Linbury exhibition galleries, and upgraded the galleries in the north-west quadrant in readiness for the new millennium.

-The initial phase of the current development, spanning 2011 to 2013 and budgeted at £45 million, will transform the oldest part of the Grade II building – the Millbank Entrance, Rotunda, and galleries in the south-east quadrant – and create new spaces for display, education and social activities.
+The initial phase of development, spanning 2011 to 2013 and budgeted at £45 million, has transformed the oldest part of the Grade II building – the Millbank Entrance, Rotunda, and galleries in the south-east quadrant – and created new spaces for display, education and social activities.